falcosecurity/falco-website/content/en/blog/contribution-drivers-kmod-ebpf-libraries.md

 ## Future plans

-In the coming months, we planned the following efforts to make these components even more awesome and consumable by the community.
+In the coming months, we planned to make these components even more awesome and consumable by the community.

 - Improve the build mechanism by modernizing the CMake files
 - Define a SemVer 2.0 versioning mechanism